eyounx/ZOOclient.jl/README.md

 ## A Quick Example

-We will demonstrate ZOOjl by using it to optimize the Ackley function.
+We will demonstrate ZOOjl by using it to optimize Ackley function.

 Ackley function is a classical function with many local minima.
 In 2-dimension, it looks like (from wikipedia)